Akshit0909/data-512-homework_2/README.md

 2. data/NST-EST2022-POP.xlsx:

     This dataset is focused on population estimates for every U.S. state.
-It should provide information on the estimated population for each state, which is essential for various per capita calculations in your analysis.
+It should provide information on the estimated population for each state, which is essential for various per capita calculations in the analysis.

 3. data/US States by Region - US Census Bureau.xlsx:

     This dataset is related to the regional division of U.S. states, as defined by the U.S. Census Bureau.
 It likely categorizes states into their respective census divisions.
 This dataset is crucial for grouping states and understanding regional trends.

-With these datasets, you can explore the quality and coverage of Wikipedia articles for U.S. cities and towns, calculate per capita coverage, and analyze how these metrics vary by state and region.
-It provides a comprehensive foundation for your project on bias in Wikipedia data.
+With these datasets, we can explore the quality and coverage of Wikipedia articles for U.S. cities and towns, calculate per capita coverage, and analyze how these metrics vary by state and region.
+It provides a comprehensive foundation for the project on bias in Wikipedia data.

 # Dependencies